 Mechanism Of Gyro Tool

-A Gyroscope is a wheel that spins around one axis but is also free to rotate about one or both of the other axes since it is mounted on gimbals.
+A Gyroscope is a wheel that spins around one axis but can rotate about one or both of the other axes since it is mounted on gimbals.
 The inertia of the spinning wheel tends to keep its axis pointing in one direction.
 Therefore, gyroscopic instruments use this spinning gyro to determine the direction of the well.
-There are four kinds of gyroscopic instruments: conventional gyro, rate or north-seeking, ring laser, and inertial grade.
-The gyro is used where magnetic survey instruments cannot be used such as in cased holes and in areas where encountered.
+There are four kinds of gyroscopic tools: conventional gyro, rate or north-seeking, ring laser, and inertial grade.
+In situations where magnetic survey instruments are unsuitable, such as in cased holes, the gyro can be an alternative tool.

-A compass card is attached to and aligned with, the axis of the gyroscope and this acts as the reference direction from which all directional surveys are taken.
-Once the tool has landed in the required position in the drill collars the procedure is very similar to that for the magnetic single shot.
-Since the compass card is linked to the axis of the gyroscope it records a True North bearing which does not require correction for magnetic declination.
+A compass card is attached to and aligned with the gyroscope’s axis; this acts as the reference direction for all directional surveys.
+Once the tool has landed in the required position in the drill collars, the procedure is very similar to that for the magnetic single shot.
+Since the compass card is linked to the gyroscope’s axis, it records a True North bearing, which does not require correction for magnetic declination.

 As the probe moves downhole through different directions and inclinations, the gimballing allows the gyro to attempt to maintain a horizontal orientation in space.

-At each survey station, a picture is taken of the plumb-bob direction with respect to the compass card, resulting in readings of wellbore azimuth and inclination.
-The plumb-bob always, as a pendulum, points down toward the Earth’s center.
-When the tool is inclined off vertical, it points out the inclination of the well on the concentric rings and the azimuth by correlation with the known direction of the gyro spin axis established at the surface.
-(Note: There are also electronic, surface read-out free-gyro systems that eliminate the plumb-bob.)
+At each survey station, a picture of the plumb-bob direction concerning the compass card is taken, resulting in wellbore azimuth and inclination readings.
+The plumb-bob always points down toward the Earth’s center as a pendulum.
+When the tool is inclined vertically, it points out the inclination of the well on the concentric rings and the azimuth by correlation with the known direction of the gyro spin axis established at the surface.
+(Note: Electronic, surface read-out free-gyro systems also eliminate the plumb-bob.)

-The Main Components Of Oil & Gas Gyro Survey Tool
+The Main Components Of the Oil & Gas Gyro Survey Tool

 A gyroscope is a spinning wheel whose spin axis can move relative to some reference mount.
-For the sake of simplicity, the major components of the gyro are comprised of:
+For the sake of simplicity, the significant components of the gyro are comprised of:

-- The Gyro Case which is the outer enclosure.
+- The Gyro Case is the outer enclosure.

 - If the gyro-case turns around the inner gimbal axis (Figure 4-20).

-- The rotor bearings holding the spinning rotor in the inner gimbal.
+- The rotor bearings hold the spinning rotor in the inner gimbal.

-- a Torquer which enables compensation for certain types of errors and processing the gyro at desired rates.
+- a Torquer, which enables compensation for certain types of errors and processing of the gyro at desired rates.